FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/manual/certificate_list.md

 ## Whitelist

-By configuring the whitelist, you can connect to only the specified nodes and deny connections to nodes outside the whitelist.。
+By configuring the whitelist, you can connect to only the specified nodes and deny connections to nodes outside the whitelist。

 **Configuration Method**